theodo/falco/docs/installation.md

 The project should now be running at [localhost:3000](http://localhost:3000).
 You can acces to the Django administration interface at [http://localhost:8000/admin/](http://localhost:8000/admin/).

-To access to those both interfaces, the fixtures load has created an account with the following credentials:
+To access both these interfaces, you can login using the following credentials:

 - username: `admin`
 - password: `admin`